defilogist/awesome-solana-airdrops/README.md

 it requires to understand what you are doing.
 So, do your own research and be careful before performing any operation (test with small amounts first, monitor it, etc.).

-We are not responsible to any loss due to the usage of this platform or due to a wrong trading position.
+We are not responsible to any loss due to the usage of these platforms or due to a wrong trading position.

 ## Upcoming aidrops